NEXT UP ON this.

 While some might have believed Cadel’s time in the spotlight was behind him, given he’d already stood on the podium as the Tour de France winner in 2011, Jason saw opportunities for Evans to use his influence to develop a wider appreciation for cycling in Australia.
 Together they developed the Cadel Evans Great Ocean Road Race.
 The experience has enabled Jason to branch out yet again and understand the operational realities of running a large community event.

-Today, Jason manages a range of sportspeople including Ashton Agar, Lucas Hamilton and Robert Power.
+Today, Jason manages a range of talent including Gerard Whateley, Ashton Agar, and Lucas Hamilton.
 He says the only challenge is limiting the number of people signed to him in order to maintain quality relationships: ‘You can only go on the journey with a certain amount of people.’

 Interested in pursuing a career in sport?
 Check out the sport courses offered by Deakin University.